ChathurangaSandun/CustomActionResult/README.md

 Test appp using
 http://programminghave.blogspot.com/2015/04/custom-action-results-in-aspnet-5-vnext.html

+### What is an ActionResult?
+ActionResult is an abstract class that represents the result of an action method.
+The class itself inherits from System.Object, and only adds one additional abstract method: ExecuteResult, which is an abstract method that the derived classes of ActionResult will implement themselves.

 #### Why would I write a custom ActionResult
 Yes, good question.
 There is plenty supported in ASP.NET 5.
 But sometimes you ends up in a situation,